Experienced Lawyers in North Carolina

 Darren A. McDonough is a partner with Ivey, McClellan, Gatton & Siegmund, LLP.
 Darren represents clients in both state and federal court and has litigated cases at all trial levels and in the appellate courts of North Carolina.
 Darren has handled complex matters for companies and individuals involving contract claims, restrictive covenants, zoning and boundary disputes, negligence, fraud, unfair and deceptive trade practices, incompetency and guardianships.

 John Blust is an associate with Ivey, McClellan, Gatton & Siegmund, LLP.
 John served in the United States Army for a total of five years, obtaining the rank of Captain.
-John is currently an elected Representative of the State of North Carolina, and a former North Carolina Senator.
+John served as an elected Representative of the State of North Carolina, and a former North Carolina Senator.
 John has passed the CPA Examination and represents individuals and businesses in federal and state courts throughout the state.
 John also does considerable work representing Chapter 7 Trustees in Bankruptcy litigation.